This post may contain affiliate links. Read our disclosure policy here.

 How Long do Overnight Oats Take?

-I personally love eating overnight oats cold, right out of the refrigerator.
-Some people, like them warm.
+I love eating my overnight oats cold, right out of the refrigerator.
 Like most meals, this is a personal preference.
+If you want them warm, microwave the overnight oats for about 1 minute or until as heated as desired.

 You can microwave overnight oats to warm them up for about a minute, mix to combine and check that they are heated through.